-[January 2014] My Mom was a nut.
-She would have been 90 this year, but she’s been gone for over 16 years now.
+My Mom was a nut.
+She died in 1998.
 My boys were 5 and 8 when cancer whisked her away from us.
-They are now 21 and 24; it occurs to me they barely knew her at all.
+They are now 33 and 30; it occurs to me they barely knew her at all.
 I was 8 when my Grandma Tody died and over the years my Mom often remarked, “Oh you would have loved my Ma, and she would have loved you kids so much.”
 But my memories of her are pretty foggy.

 So I thought it might be time to put some Mom stories on paper.

 If you ask my husband, Karl, who is a fabulous singer and has recorded several albums, he would tell you that his favorite Darlene story is the time she asked him if he could do her a big favor and get her a copy of his latest album, “you know … just the music … without the vocals – no singing, OK?
 The music is just so beautiful.”
 Wait, what?
 What a nutty request; no one had ever asked him that before … or since.

 If you ask my youngest sister, Solveig, about her favorite Mom story, she might tell you about the time they went to New York City together for a weekend of shopping, sightseeing, and theater.
 Just the two of them.
 Lo and behold, Solveig grew up to work in the theater business.
 Growing up in the burbs, Mom dragged us to every play she could.
 Against all odds, she was determined to make sure we got a little culture.